Nico050/TaskNico/README.md

 TaskNico is a robust system for managing tasks and projects, ensuring organization and efficient communication among team members.
 With local CSV-based storage, the program provides a lightweight and practical solution for task tracking.

+## Funcionalyties

+Task Creation and Assignment: Implemented
+Deadline and Priority Setting: implemented
+Progress Tracking and Updates: Not implemented, because I couldn't create a function that when the deadline arrives can tell if it was completed Collaboration and Communication Tools: Not implemented, becouse needs a cloud data bank, to remote acess File Sharing and Management: Not implemented, i don't know how to upload a file on code Calendar Integration: Not implemented, i don't have the knolege of a library that do that Customizable Workflow: implemented
+Notifications and Alerts: implemented
+Reporting and Analytics: Not implemented
+Access Control and Permissions: Not implemented